Data Encryption Techniques in Operating Systems

 When a sender wants to send an encrypted message to a recipient, they use the recipient’s public key to encrypt the data.
 The recipient, in turn, uses their private key, which is kept confidential, to decrypt the information.
 This process ensures that only the intended recipient, possessing the corresponding private key, can decipher the encrypted data.

-See also Virtual Machine Architecture in Operating Systems
+See also Operating Systems Evolution

 Public Key Cryptography plays a pivotal role in securing transactions, such as online banking and e-commerce, by establishing a secure channel for data exchange.
 It also forms the basis for digital signatures, enabling verification of data integrity and authenticity.
 The utilization of public and private keys in encryption techniques enhances confidentiality and data security within operating systems.